- Current graduate course offerings

 NOTE: Students may need to fill out a course waiver/request form with instructor consent to register in some of our courses.
 For Special Topics courses (section 01) where the graduate coordinator is listed as Instructor: please be advised that students will need to identify a faculty advisor who will work with them on a one-on-one basis to complete the course BEFORE the form is signed by the graduate coordinator.
 When submitting the form for signature, please state the name of faculty advisor you have identified.
 All forms need to be complete, filled out in full and in one .pdf file to be accepted.
 This includes collecting the signature from instructors that are not the Graduate Coordinator.
-Students should send completed forms to Jen LaPorte, Graduate Secretary <email@example.com>; she will ensure that the forms are signed and returned to students in a timely manner.
+Students should send completed forms to the Graduate Program Assistant <email@example.com>; they will ensure that the forms are signed and returned to students in a timely manner.

 Students can choose from 29 discipline-specific seminar-based courses (9 of which are alternate-year offerings and 7 of which are cross-listed with fourth-year undergraduate courses), 5 special topics courses, and 6 experiential courses.
 Note that 9 of the seminar based courses are offered in alternate years and sometimes, courses will not be offered if the faculty is on sabbatical.